F-Zero GX

-The GX and AX project was the first significant video game collaboration between Nintendo and Sega.
-GX was well received by critics for its visuals, intense action, high sense of speed, and track design while its high difficulty has been criticized.
-In the years since its release it has been considered one of the GameCube's best titles, as well as one of the greatest video games ever made.
+The GX and AX project was the first significant game collaboration between Nintendo and Sega.
+It runs on an enhanced version of the game engine used in Super Monkey Ball (2001).
+GX received positive reviews for its visuals, intense action, sense of speed, and track design, though its difficulty was criticized.
+In 2025, it was rereleased on the Nintendo Classics service for the Nintendo Switch 2.